-2.6.3 Dormant mode
+2.6.4 Dormant mode

-Dormant mode enables the cache controller to be powered down, leaving the cache memories powered up and maintaining their state.
-This mode eliminates any power being drawn by the standard cells used to implement the cache controller.
+Dormant mode enables you to power-down the cache controller and leave the cache memories powered-up so that they maintain their state.
+Dormant mode prevents standard cells, that are used to implement the cache controller, from using power.

-Because the store buffer and the internal register banks are implemented in standard cells, you must save the values of the programmed registers before power can be removed from the cache controller.
-You must therefore perform the following software operations before entering dormant mode:
+Because the internal configuration registers are implemented in standard cells, you must save their value before you can remove power from the cache controller.
+You must therefore perform the following steps when you enter and exit dormant mode:

-- 1. Save all cache controller configuration registers.

-- 2. Perform a cache sync operation.

-- 3. Wait for IDLE signal to be asserted.

-- 4. Stop clock and remove power.

-- 5. Restore clock and reset the cache controller.
+- 1. Save all cache controller configuration registers. - 2.
+Perform a cache sync operation. - 3.
+Put the cache controller in standby mode. - 4.
+Wait for CLKSTOPPED to be asserted. - 5.
+Remove the power. - 6.
+Restore the power, and reset the cache controller.

-- 6. Restore configuration registers.
+7. Restore the configuration registers.

-As with standby mode, the cache controller can go into dormant mode only when the L1 masters are inactive and issuing no more transactions.
-Transitioning from Dormant mode to Run mode is triggered by the external power controller, which must assert reset.
-Ensure the cache controller is placed back into run mode prior to returning active clock edges to the L1 masters.
+As with standby mode, it is expected that the cache controller enters dormant mode only when the L1 masters are inactive, and issue no additional transactions.
+The external power controller triggers the transitioning from Dormant mode to Run mode.
+The external power controller asserts the reset.
+Ensure the cache controller is placed back into run mode prior to the L1 masters.

-In Dormant mode, the RAMs must be kept powered up while the cache controller is powered down.
-Because of this, clamping cells must be implemented between the RAMs and the cache controller.
+In Dormant mode, you must keep the RAMs powered-up while the cache controller is powered-down.
+Because of this, you must implement clamping cells between the RAMs and the cache controller.

-These cells are not part of the cache controller.

-When the RAMs exit from their retention state, they can indicate to the cache controller logic that they are not ready to accept accesses, by asserting their wait signal.
+Note These cells are not part of the cache controller.
+When the RAMs exit from their retention state they can indicate to the cache controller logic that they are not ready to accept accesses, by asserting their wait signal.

-2.6.4 Shutdown mode
+2.6.5 Shutdown mode